Coronavirus: Two more Covid-19-related deaths in NI

 BBC News NI outlines the latest data on coronavirus and vaccinations across Northern Ireland.

-There were 130 people in hospital with the virus as of 00:00 GMT on Saturday - 14 were in intensive care with 10 being ventilated.
+There were 126 people in hospital with the virus as of 00:00 GMT on Sunday and 15 in intensive care, with 11 being ventilated.

 Vaccines